JonnPadhy/JonnPadhy/README.md

-- 👋 Hi, I’m @THOMEAUX27
+- 👋 Hi, I’m @DeT Jones
-- 📫 You can reach me on insta:@death.and.strawberry
+- 📫 You can reach me on insta:@hardhikorhuman_67
-- ⚡ Fun fact: You can live life your way
+- ⚡ Fun fact: Map is not the territory

 <!---
  is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.